 Hyundai Equus Review

-With its standard V8 engine, reviewers say the Hyundai Equus has plenty of power for highway passing.
+With its standard V8 engine, test drivers say the 2014 Equus has plenty of power for highway passing.
 They write that its eight-speed automatic transmission shifts smoothly and willingly downshifts when more power is needed.
 Fuel economy is a bit low for the class, at an EPA-estimated 15/23 mpg city/highway.
 According to automotive journalists, the Equus has a comfortable ride, but lacks the steering precision and more dynamic, buttoned-down handling that characterize its German rivals.